 IP addressing works the same way.
-Instead of treating the entire 32 bits as a unique identifier, one part of the IP address is designated as the network address and the other part as a node address, giving it a layered, hierarchical structure.
+Instead of treating the entire 32 bits as a unique identifier, one part of the IP address is designated as the network address (or network ID) and the other part as a node address (or host ID), giving it a layered, hierarchical structure.

 The network address uniquely identifies each network.
-Every machine on the same network shares that network address as part of its IP address.
+Every machine on the same network shares that network address as part of its IP address, just as the address of every house on a street shares the same street name.
 In the IP address 130.57.30.56, for example, 130.57 is the network address.

-The node address is assigned to, and uniquely identifies, each machine in a network.
-This part of the address must be unique because it identifies a particular machine-an individual as opposed to a network that is a group.
+The node address is assigned to, and uniquely identifies, each machine in a network, just as each house on the same street has a different house number.
+This part of the address must be unique because it identifies a particular machine-an individual, as opposed to a network.
 This number can also be referred to as a host address.
 In the sample IP address 130.57.30.56, .30.56 is the node address.
+Together as the IP address, the network address and the node address uniquely identify a device within an internetwork.

 The designers of the Internet decided to create classes of networks based on network size.
 For the small number of networks possessing a very large number of nodes, they created the Class A network.
 At the other extreme is the Class C network, reserved for the numerous networks with a small number of nodes.
 The class distinction for networks in between very large and very small is predictably called a Class B network.
-How you subdivide an IP address into a network and node address is determined by the class designation of your network.
+The default subdivision of an IP address into a network and node address is determined by the class designation of your network.
+However, Classless Inter-Domain Routing (CIDR) has effectively done away with these classful designations.
+You will still hear and should still know the meaning behind the classful designations of addresses because they are important to understanding IP addressing.
+However, when working with IP addressing in practice, CIDR is more important to know.
 Table 1.2 provides a summary of the three classes of networks, which will be described in more detail in the following sections.